btmxh/nrs/specification.md

 * The prefix for a visual novel ID is V instead of L
 * If an entry doesn't have a vndb entry, it's not considered as an visual novel entry, but rather a game entry.

+### 4. Franchise ID

+Finally, we are able to combine different entries.

+Yes, it's doable with the current stage of NRS.
+Since everything is scored based on impacts, and we have a combine function, combining all of the impacts from different entries should do the trick.
+This is why franchises (basically combined entries, idc about multimedia stuff) must have an indexing system.

+The prefix is F. After that, it's the ID from the first published subentry of the franchise (a franchise entry is the combined entry of its subentries).

+If there are multiple franchises with the same "first published subentry", there will be a postfix: -1, -2, -3, etc.

+Example:

+MagiReco: The franchise comprises of multiple NRS entries:

+* G1 - Magia Record: Mahou Shoujo Madoka★Magica Gaiden (the game)
+* 38256 - Magia Record: Mahou Shoujo Madoka☆Magica Gaiden (TV)
+* 41530 - Magia Record: Mahou Shoujo Madoka☆Magica Gaiden (TV) 2nd Season - Kakusei Zenya (ss2)
+* 49291 - Magia Record: Mahou Shoujo Madoka☆Magica Gaiden (TV) Final Season - Asaki Yume no Akatsuki (ss3)

+But the game is published first (idk the date tho), so the entry ID is FG1.

+Oregairu: The "franchise" comprises of multiple NRS entries (the three anime seasons), but there's no NRS entry for the LN.
+Therefore its ID is still based on the anime entries (F14813)

+Note: The game is not always what's published first (Lapis Re:LiGHTs and Idoly Pride), so be careful.

 #### ID for routes

 Although visual novel routes are not separate from each other (each route contribute to the same NRS entry), there is a ID system for VN routes.
 The current system only supports VN with routes gotten by narrative choices only, and there are at most 5 choices for every question/situation.